 What better time to splurge with double the decadence than the week before Thanksgiving?
 On Wednesday I shared a slice of Cranberry Orange Juice Bread, and to keep the Thanksgiving theme rolling, today I’m diving headfirst into dessert with Puff Pastry Cornucopias filled with Pumpkin-Coconut Mousse.

-Those golden brown beauties up above are entirely edible.
-They’re made by wrapping store-bought puff pastry – every chef’s secret weapon – around ice cream cones to create a characteristic cornucopia shape.
-After a quick bake in the oven, the cones are removed, revealing perfectly puffed pastry.
-But the edible fun doesn’t end there…
+These golden brown beauties are entirely edible and are made by wrapping store-bought puff pastry – every chef’s secret weapon – around ice cream cones to create a characteristic cornucopia shape.
+Sound challenging?
+It’s easier than you might think!
+Tune in to the video below to learn how to go from puff pastry to edible centerpiece in no time flat.

 Next up is the filling: a creamy mix of pumpkin purée, vanilla pudding and coconut milk that satisfies your dessert craving without tasting cloyingly sweet.
 Coconut milk is a great substitute for regular milk when making instant pudding.
 It adds a slight tropical taste without overpowering the dessert.